SolSol

 The Concept

 Young people in the communities – boys and girls equally – are trained to maintain and operate the installed solar power stations, securing the independent power supply to their communities.
-The solar power station provides elementary levels of comfort to the community, such as lighting for family houses and public spaces, energy for water pumps and security lights at night-time.
+The solar power station provides a basic level of comfort to the community, such as lighting for family houses and public spaces, energy for water pumps and security lights at night-time.

 The Project

 The SolSol Project is commissioned by ELCPNG, the Evangelical Lutheran Church of Papua New Guinea.
-The project builds small Solar Power Stations for Health facilities, Schools, Seminaries for adult education and the local communities living at these Church institutions..
+The project builds small Solar Power Stations for Health facilities, Schools, Seminaries for adult education and the local communities living at these Church institutions in remote rural areas.

 ELCPNG has about 2 million members.
-It maintains programs extending from its core mission to preach the Gospel to providing social services like education, health, economic empowerment and development.
-Several of ELCPNGs programs and institutions are operational over 100 years by now.
-ELCPNG is highly respected as a pioneer in the development and social service work in PNG, such as health services, transport, trading, education, infrastructure and communications.
+It maintains programs extending its core mission to preach the Gospel to also providing social services to the communities.
+Several of ELCPNGs programs and institutions are now operational for over 100 years.
+ELCPNG is highly respected as a pioneer in providing development and social service work, such as health services, transport, trading, education, infrastructure and communications.

 The Sites